CarePathwayModeler/pathwayMetamodel/README.md

-# Protocol Metamodel
+# Pathway Metamodel

-A metamodel that has a medical protocol
+A metamodel that has a medical pathway

 ### Requisites